 This step focuses on the deconstruction of the brochure into describable components.
-Now that you have the brochure, in hand, and can look carefully at how it is designed, you can begin to make design decisions necessary to turn this piece of paper into an audible experience.
+Now that you have the brochure in hand, including its digital versions, and can look carefully at how it is designed, you can begin to make design decisions necessary to turn this piece of paper into an audible experience.
 What we are doing in this step is deciding what parts get described together, in the same audio-file component, and what parts get described separately.

 First important point: Any decision you make now in UniD always can be changed later (and fairly easily) in our system.
 You might, at first glance, for example, think the descriptions of Lincoln's parents should be combined into a single component: